hervenivon/awesome-discoveries/README.md

 * [Cogitai](https://www.cogitai.com/product/) - Reinforcement learning as a service promising to avoid heavy tasks of data annotation.
 * [Comet.ml](https://comet.ml) - Provides a GitHub like experience dedicated to ML.
+* [Stitchfix](https://www.stitchfix.com/), [Ebo Box](https://betalist.com/startups/ebo-box), and [Gofind.ai](http://gofind.ai/) for redefining the retail industry with artificial intelligence.
+Either with cutting edge recommendation - the first two - or ease discovery the latter.
 * [algorithmia](https://algorithmia.com/) - AI models provisioned as APIs.
 * [deepomatic](https://www.deepomatic.com/) - Their concept is to provide AI implementation acceleration service for fortune 500.
 * [fritz.ai](https://www.fritz.ai) - Focuses on mobile, provide a set of available models and allows for higher pricing some model customization.
 * [mobeye](https://www.mobeye-app.com/en/home) - How to crowdsource data annotation through a mobile application that lets people earn money.
 * [namr](https://namr.com/) - Their mission is to create value from open data.
-* [Stitchfix](https://www.stitchfix.com/), [Ebo Box](https://betalist.com/startups/ebo-box), and [Gofind.ai](http://gofind.ai/) for redefining the retail industry with artificial intelligence.
-Either with cutting edge recommendation - the first two - or ease discovery the latter.
+* [notion](https://notion.so) - For their product line, their energizing onboarding process and their will to simplify everyone day 2 day in documentation production, note taking, task and project management.

 ### Others